expo/expo/docs/pages/guides/authentication.md

   - _Bare workflow_: Run `npx uri-scheme add <your bundle id> --ios`
 - To test this you can:
   1. Eject to bare: `expo eject` and run `yarn ios`
-  2. Create a custom client: `expo client:ios`
+  2. Create a custom client: `Expo Go:ios`
   3. Build a production IPA: `expo build:ios`
 - Whenever you change the values in `app.json` you'll need to rebuild the native app.

 #### Android Native

 This can only be used in Standalone, and bare workflow apps.
-This method cannot be used in the Expo client.
+This method cannot be used in the Expo Go app.

 [Create a new Google Client ID][c-google] that will be used with `androidClientId`.